CONTMOD/integration-examples/README.md

-# integration-examples
+# CONTMOD - Integration Examples

-Examples on how to integrate the CONTMOD Service in your Applications.
+CONTMOD is an innovative and free to use Content-Moderation service that can be integrated in applications